fleetdm/fleet/cypress/README.md

 allow you to view the current test suite, as well as start writing new test.
 ## Bulding best practices

 As much as possible, build from a user's perspective.
-Use .within cypress command as needed to scope a command within a specific element (e.g. <table>, <nav>).
+Use `.within` cypress command as needed to scope a command within a specific element (e.g. table, nav).

 As much as possible, assert that the code is only selecting 1 item or that the final assertion is the appropriate count.
 ### Prioritization of selecting elements